patrick-kidger/torchcde/README.md

 The second way is to have `cdeint` output `z(t)` at multiple times `t`, interpolate the discrete output into a continuous path, and then call `cdeint` again.
 This is probably less memory efficient, but allows for different choices of solver for each call to `cdeint`.

 _For example, this could be used to create multi-layer Neural CDEs, just like multi-layer RNNs.
-Although at the time of writing, no-one has tried this yet!_
+Although as of writing this, no-one seems to have tried this yet!_

 #### The log-ODE method
 This is a way of reducing the length of data by using extra channels.
 (For example, this may help train Neural CDE models faster, as the extra channels can be parallelised, but extra length cannot.)